Disco Inferno | Chords + Lyrics

 Disco Inferno Chords: Exploring the Bass-Driven Progressions and Modal Interchanges

-The intro notes are: Eb – Db – B – Ab – (F) Gb – Eb – Db – Bb – C. As a keen student of scales, I’d love to tell you exactly what that is—but honestly, I have no clue!
+The intro notes are: Eb – Db – B – Ab – (F) Gb – Eb – Db – B – C. As a keen student of scales, I finally realised this runs over a IVm chord (Abm6) in bar one, followed by the IV chord, Abmaj7.

-When the band joins in, they play a Cm over a four-bar bass line.
-Now, it’s clearer that the notes come from the C Dorian mode—the 6th isn’t explicitly there, but in this style, it’s never Aeolian, so Cm is chord II.
+When the band joins in, they play a Cm7 (with a brief C7sus4) over a four-bar bass line.
+This reveals that the notes come from the C Dorian mode—the 6th isn’t explicitly there, but in this style, it’s never Aeolian, so Cm functions as chord II.

-On that note, compare Disco Inferno’s chords to Gnarls Barkley’s Crazy—it too moves between C and Cm, but in a different way.
+To truly understand the chords, modal interchanges, and overall theory, it’s crucial to connect what you see with what you hear.
+For example, compare Disco Inferno’s chords to Gnarls Barkley’s Crazy—it also moves between C and Cm, though in a different way.

-You can download my chord chart as a PDF or in the industry-standard iReal Pro format.
+You can download my chord chart for Disco Inferno as a PDF, or in the industry-standard iReal Pro format.

 Disco Inferno by The Trammps has an unusual history.
 Originally released as a single from the album of the same name in 1976, it saw little success.